jubril-adeyi/terraform-mini-project/README.md

 This file contains the Ip address of the servers provisioned earlier and is required  for ansible to target the instances for configuration

-Other files necessary for the Ansible configuration includes; the main.yaml file which contains Ansible code to configure the web-servers on the ec2 Instances, and the ansible.cfg file which configures defaults and privilege escalations for the execution of the ansible command.
+Other files necessary for the Ansible configuration includes; the main.yaml file which contains Ansible code to configure the web-servers on the ec2 Instances, and the ansible.cfg file which configures defaults and privilege escalations for the execution of the ansible command
+` ansible-playbook -i host-inventory main.yaml`